How Gisèle Pelicot shamed ‘Mr Everyman’ during the rape trial which shocked the world

 The dozens of defendants, who wore masks to cover their faces, were seen strolling around, chatting or returning from a cafe across the road as the trial continued.
 Gisèle, with her face bravely uncovered, was forced to queue up for court security each day alongside her attackers.

-Appearing in court medicated with a cane, he tearfully recounted how he had been raped as a child.
+Appearing in court, he tearfully recounted how he had been raped as a child.
 He claimed he had wanted his wife to participate in partner swaps and her refusal, together with trauma from his childhood, had helped to trigger his abusive behaviour.

 “I am a rapist just like all the others in this room,” he said, adding, “I ask my wife, my children, my grandchildren to accept my apologies.
 I regret what I did.
 I ask for your forgiveness, even if it is not forgivable.”